ianpdavies/traffic/README.md

 ```
 BING_KEY = 'your API key'
 ```
-name it .Renviron and place it in your Sys.getenv("HOME") directory.
+name it .Renviron and place it in your normalizePath(Sys.getenv("HOME")) directory.
 3. Place codes and accompanying files in your project directory (rootdir)/src/traffic
 4. Create a 'results' folder in your project directory
 5. Run run_script.R (update rootdir variable at the beginning of the script and )